genropy/genropy_saved/docs/genro/introduction/introduction.rst

 	.. warning:: this section is (until now!) only a sketch.

-	Genro is a powerful software created to handle a database project ... (??? continue!)
+	Genro is a Data Base Management System (DBMS), so it is a software that is able to manage small and great database ensuring to follow great reliability and security standards.

+	(??? continue!)

 Genro values
 ============